-Guardianship and medical treatment decisionmaking legislation in each State and Territory sets out similar capacity tests, but some have additional requirements.
+Guardianship and medical treatment legislation in each State and Territory sets out similar capacity tests, but some have additional requirements e.g. the person must also be able to communicate the decision in some way.

-Find out more about decision-making capacity in your State or Territory at End of Life Law in Australia. (https://end-of-life.qut.edu.au/ capacity)
+Learn about the requirements for a person to have decision-making capacity in your State or Territory at End of Life Law in Australia. (https://end-of-life.qut.edu.au/ capacity#statetercap)